Crowds and Power

 Crowds and Power (Masse und Macht) is a 1960 book by Elias Canetti, dealing with the dynamics of crowds and "packs" and the question of how and why crowds obey power of rulers.
 Canetti draws a parallel between ruling and paranoia.
 Also, the memoirs of Daniel Paul Schreber are analyzed with an implicit critique of Sigmund Freud and Gustave Le Bon.

 The book was translated from German into English by Carol Stewart in 1962 and published by Gollancz.

 Overview

 Although wide-ranging in its erudition, this essay is not scholarly or academic in a conventional way.
 Rather, it reads a bit like a manual written by someone outside the human race explaining to another outsider in concise and highly metaphoric language how people form mobs and manipulate power.
 However, Canetti also uses "we" in his text and does not dissociate from humanity.
-Unlike much non-fiction writing, it is highly poetic and seething with anger.